BozhidarMindov/Vero-Digital-Python-Task/readme.md

 - Make sure the **imports are correct**
 - The program is run via **Command Line** or **Terminal**

-If you want to see all data from all columns just pass **'all'** as keyword.
+If you want to print in the Excel file all data from all columns just pass **'all'** as keyword.
 Like this:

 `py main.py -k "all" -c True`